shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 $$ a_t p_t = b_t $$

 ## What about Transaction Fees?
 In practice, every transaction fulfilled by AMM incurs a fee.
 For example, Uniswap charges 0.3% to all trades.
-The
+The fees are put back to the pool immediately after collection and every liquidity provider has a pro rata claim on them.
+As it stands, they are effectively the sole incentivie for liquidity providers to contribute assets into the pool.

-In other words, transaction fees in its current form bring _path dependence_ into the equation.
-This requires a slight modification to the constant production formula introduced earlier, n
+The introduction of transaction fees brings _path dependence_ into the equation.
+Depending on how many orders (and how big the order size is) have been fulfilled, liquidity providers might or might not be able to make a profit on their investment.
+This requires a slight modification to the constant production formula introduced earlier,

 $$ a_t b_t = k + \sum_{i=1}^{N_t} f_i $$

-where $N_t$ is the total number of traders that has happened from time $0$ to time $t$.
+where $N_t$ is the total number of trades that has been settled from time $0$ to time $t$.

 ## Conclusions